Notice for users of this website

 Consultation or use of this site in whatever language involves the full acceptance of the general conditions set out below.

 The European Parliament attaches great importance to respecting the right to privacy.
-The policy on the protection of individuals with regard to the processing of personal data by the Community institutions and bodies is thus based on Regulation (EC) No. 45/2001 of the European Parliament and of the Council of 18 December 2000.
+The policy on the protection of individuals with regard to the processing of personal data by the Union institutions and bodies is thus based on Regulation (EU) 2018/1725 of the European Parliament and of the Council of 23 October 2018.

 In this regard: